-For mothers these days, it’s worse than ever.
-Smartphones and the internet just add to the mind clutter and information over-load.
-It makes choices harder – have your ever googled a recipe idea and felt overwhelmed by the sheer number of options?
+Smartphones and the internet just add to the mind clutter and information overload.
+It makes choices harder – have you ever googled a recipe idea and felt overwhelmed by the sheer number of options?
 We have so much choice now we can feel stuck about which one is right.

-There’s no way of knowing how many thoughts in a day a person has, although some people have estimated 60,000-80,000.
-That’s an average person, so let’s push that number higher for a mother.
-It’s a lot, either way.
-Our brains are constantly assessing a stream of information, from the sounds we hear, the sights we are seeing, the smells around us, what we are physically feeling.
-And in today’s language, also the information we are reading all day long.
+Our brains are constantly assessing a stream of information, from the sounds we hear, the sights we are seeing, the smells around us, what we are physically feeling, and the information we are reading all day long.
 One report from 2009 suggested the average American consumed around 34 gigabytes of content and 100,000 words of information in a day.
 It also found much more of the information we’re processing is now interactive, as compared to how it was when we were kids back in the 80s, due to the rise of the internet.

 With more thoughts and information, less time outside or spent in down time, it all adds up to a feeling of being frazzled and fatigued.
 It also affects our bodies in a number of ways – raises stress hormones, impacts digestion, affects our mood, hormones and weight because our minds and bodies are innately linked.
 What affects one affects the other.
 Our bodies may be evolving to cope with this new world, but not faster than Apple is.
 So we feel the effects on a daily basis.

 It’s more important than ever that we understand what’s happening in our daily life and how to manage it.